 The professionally trained make-up artist draws upon a bank of knowledge and techniques to help them fulfil their brief – however, challenging that brief might be.

 An important part of what makes a great make-up artist is being organised.
 The students who get noticed and chosen for trainee jobs are not only good with the make-up brush.
 They’re willing to work hard and get things done; they’re organised and observant.
-As past Brushstroke student, Dani Haigh explains, continuity is an important responsibility taking photos, preserving prosthetics and being super observant.
+As a past Brushstroke student, Dani Haigh explains, continuity is an important responsibility-taking photos, preserving prosthetics and being super observant.
 How you organise yourself and your work can really help your job prospects and enable you to achieve a degree of financial security.

 For those with the right skills and attitude, make-up artistry is a great career.
 Look at the variety – from film, TV and stage to fashion, music videos and advertising.
 In every case, the make-up artist is vital in helping ensure the success of a production.
 And there are so many opportunities to be creative.
 How about the amazing special effects that transform an actor into fantasy creatures (or Gary Oldman into Winston Churchill).
 At the other end of the scale, ‘barely there’ make-up is equally important to make someone look natural on camera.

 We can’t think of a better industry – it’s global, the UK is a major player and the opportunities are numerous.
 But such a great industry deserves well-trained make-up artists.